 Net (Loss) Income Per Share.
 Net (loss) income per share data included in accompanying statement of operations was calculated pursuant to the Securities and Exchange Commission Staff Accounting Bulletin No. 64 ("SAB No. 64").
 Under the provisions of SAB No. 64, common stock and common equivalent shares issued by the Company at prices below the initial public offering price within one year or in contemplation of the Company's offering are treated as if they were outstanding for all periods presented (using the treasury stock method).
 Accordingly, the weighted average number of shares outstanding has been increased by 1,443,936 equivalent shares, reflecting the common stock purchase warrants and stock options issued during the twelve months preceding the filing date of the registration statement relating to the Company's initial public offering.
+The preferred stock restructuring activities described in Note 11 have been treated as a recapitalization for purposes of calculating earnings per share.

-The historic per share data, in the following table, has been computed based on the income or loss for the period divided by the weighted average number of shares of common stock outstanding and common share equivalents, if dilutive.
-The weighted average number of shares outstanding excludes the number of common shares issuable upon the exercise of outstanding stock options and warrants and preferred stock in such periods since such inclusion would be anti-dilutive.
+The historic per share data, in the following table, has been computed based on the income or loss for the period divided by the weighted average number of shares of common stock outstanding.
+The weighted average number of shares outstanding excludes the number of common shares issuable upon the exercise of outstanding stock options and warrants since such inclusion would be anti-dilutive.